libigl/libigl/tutorial/tutorial.md

 ### Combing and cutting

 Given the cross field, we now want to cut the surface so that it becomes homeorphic to a disk.
-While this can be done directly on the cross-field, we prefer to do this operation on its bisector field (a copy of the field rotated by 45 degrees) since it is more stable and generic.
+While this could be done directly on the cross-field, we opt to perform this operation on its bisector field (a copy of the field rotated by 45 degrees) since it is more stable and generic.
+Working on the bisectors allow us to take as input generalized, non-orthogonal and non-unit lenght cross fields.

 We thus rotate the field,

 ![Bisector field.](images/505_MIQ_2.png)

-and we remove the rotation ambiguity by assigning to each face a u and v direction, computed by diffusing this alignment from a random face.
+and we remove the rotation ambiguity by assigning to each face a u and a v direction.
+The assignment is done with a breadth-first search starting from a random face.

 ![Combed bisector field.](images/505_MIQ_3.png)

-You can imagine this process as combing an hairy surface: you'll be able to comb part of it, but at some point you will not be able to comb consistently the full surface ([Hairy ball theorem](http://en.wikipedia.org/wiki/Hairy_ball_theorem)).
-The discontinuites in the combing defines the cut graph:
+You can imagine this process as combing an hairy surface: you will be able to comb part of it, but at some point you will not be able to consistently comb the entire surface ([Hairy ball theorem](http://en.wikipedia.org/wiki/Hairy_ball_theorem)).
+The discontinuites in the combing define the cut graph:

 ![Cut graph.](images/505_MIQ_4.png)

-Finally, we rotate the combed field by 45 degrees to undo the initial 45 degrees rotation:
+Finally, we rotate the combed field by 45 degrees to undo the initial degrees rotation:

 ![Combed cross field.](images/505_MIQ_5.png)

-This cross field can be seen as the ideal gradient of the parametrization that we want to compute.
+The combed cross field can be seen as the ideal Jacobian of the parametrization that will be computed in the next section.

 ### Poisson parametrization

-The mesh can be then cut along the seams and a parametrization is computed trying to find two scalar functions whose gradient matches the combed cross field.
+The mesh is cut along the seams and a parametrization is computed trying to find two scalar functions whose gradient matches the combed cross field directions.
 This is a classical Poisson problem, that is solved minimizing the following quadratic energy:

 \\[ E(\mathbf{u},\mathbf{v}) = |\nabla \mathbf{u} - X_u|^2 + |\nabla \mathbf{v} - X_v|^2 \\]